header shadow

 chemex-step-8

-Chemex - Step 8
+Chemex Instructions - Step 8

 Continue with this “pulse” brewing until the target weight or volume is achieved.
 In order to determine that the degree of grind used was the proper one for the chosen brewing method, the finished brew for our referenced standard, 50gr Coffee : 850gr Water, should have been completed in approximatly 4:30.